 Basic funding package (Queen’s Graduate Award and teaching assistantship): Master’s: minimum $14,000 (for 2 years).
 Ph.D.: minimum $18,000 (for all 4 years)

 Students may also apply for external awards including OGS, NSERC Fellowships, SSHRC Fellowships and CIHR awards, as well as internal awards.
-Entering graduate students who win federal government tri-council awards are automatically provided a $5,000 (Masters) or $7,500 (PhD) top-up award by Queen’s.
+Entering graduate students who win federal government tri-council awards are automatically provided a $5,000 (Masters) or $7,500 (PhD - will be increased to $10,000 for the 2016/17 academic year) top-up award by Queen’s.